 \subsection{Alternative definitions of sharpness}

 A common definition of flat minimum is based on the number of eigenvalues of the Hessian which are small.
-Minimizers with a large number of large eigenvalues tend to have worse generalization ability \cite{keskar2017large}.
+Minimizers with a large number of large eigenvalues tend to have worse generalization ability \citep{keskar2017large}.
 Let $\lambda_i(H)(\vw)$ be the $i^{th}$ largest eigenvalue of the Hessian of the loss function evaluated at $\vw$.
 We can quantify the notion of sharpness by the number of eigenvalues larger than a threshold $\eps \in \R^{>0}$:

-A related sharpness metric uses the logarithm of the product of the $k$ largest eigenvalues \cite{wu2017towards},
+A related sharpness metric uses the logarithm of the product of the $k$ largest eigenvalues \citep{wu2017towards},

-Note that both metrics require computing the eigenvalues of the Hessian.
-Optimizing on these metrics during teleportation is prohibitively expensive.
+Both metrics require computing the eigenvalues of the Hessian.
+As a result, optimizing on these metrics during teleportation is prohibitively expensive.
 Hence, in this paper we use the average change in loss averaged over random directions ($\phi$) as objective in generalization experiments.